liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/15-add-offline-mode-android.markdown

 Implementing offline mode support in a read Screenlet is almost identical to doing so in a write Screenlet.
 There are two small differences, though:

-1. You can still pass arguments to the Interactor with varargs instead of an event.
+1. You can still pass arguments to the Interactor with var args instead of an event.

 2. The Interactor class must extend `BaseCacheReadInteractor`, which forces you to implement the `getIdFromArgs` method.
-This method takes the varargs passed to the Interactor so you can return the argument that identifies your entity.
+This method takes the var args passed to the Interactor so you can return the argument that identifies your entity.
-   Note that because this method requires you to return a string, you'll often use `String.valueOf` to return non-string arguments as a string.
-For example, the `getIdFromArgs` implementation in Comment Display Screenlet's `CommentLoadInteractor` retrieves the comment ID (a `long`) from the first argument and then returns it as a string:
+   Note that because this method requires you to return a `String`, you'll often use `String.valueOf` to return non-string arguments as a string.
+For example, the `getIdFromArgs` implementation in Comment Display Screenlet's `CommentLoadInteractor` retrieves the comment ID (a `long`) from the first argument and then returns it as a `String`:

         @Override
         protected String getIdFromArgs(Object... args) {